bosoni/noisedetector/README.txt

 2 windows opens (minimize/hide black window, it isnt needed).

-You will see numbers (idle mic datas volume), make some noise and then avg value goes up.
+You will see numbers (volume of the audiodata from mic), make some noise and then avg value goes up.
 Take some volume value and use it in  noise_config.txt  as volume peak value.
 Change program name and parameters etc. Then close those windows and run noisedetector.exe again.

 Why?